 Budanilkantha and Krishna Temple are not among the Best Tourist attractions in Kathmandu..
 You Should have listed Patan (city of fine arts) or Bhaktapur both listed on UNESCO world heritage sites and a must visit tourist attractions of Kathmandu Valley.

-Apart from these religious sites, one can also visit very famous monastery called Kopan Monastery.
-Most of the Buddhist as well as Hindu tourists visit here during their visit to Nepal.
+Apart from these religious sites, one can also visit a very famous monastery called Kopan Monastery.
+Most of the Buddhist, as well as Hindu tourists, visit here during their visit to Nepal.
 Hanuman Dhoka which is another architectural building is visited by most of the Nepal coming tourists.
 The Basantpur tower located in the Durbar Square captivates the tourists during their venture.

 last year we went to Swayambhunath temple and it was a great experience.
 We are planning a trip this year too.